 5. Metabolic Nutrition Protocols

-This is one of the most common patterns we see at Ascent Wellness: patients who have been exercising consistently for years — going to the gym, running, taking classes — and yet their VO2 max remains stagnant or continues to decline.
+ome individuals exercise regularly yet see little change in their VO2 max over timee at Ascent Wellness: patients who have been exercising consistently for years — going to the gym, running, taking classes — and yet their VO2 max remains stagnant or continues to decline.

 Why?
 Several reasons:

 This is precisely why testing matters.
-Without knowing your actual VO2 max, your thresholds, your hormone levels, and your metabolic rate, exercise is largely guesswork.
+Objective testing can provide information that helps personalize exercise and nutrition recommendations.
 With that data, every session has a specific purpose and a measurable target.

 Find Out Where You Stand — VO2 Max Testing on Long Island

-At Ascent Wellness in Syosset, we offer medical-grade PNOE VO2 max and metabolic testing as part of our comprehensive Ascent Blueprint evaluation.
+At Ascent Wellness in Syosset, we offer PNOE VO2 max, and metabolic testing as part of our comprehensive Ascent Wellness evaluation.
 In a single session, you’ll know:

-- Your exact VO2 max and what it means for your longevity risk
+- Your measured VO2 max and what it means for your longevity risk

-- Your true resting metabolic rate — not an estimate
+- Your measured resting metabolic rate — not an estimate